 A bit of winter shouldn’t stop students from getting the outdoor play they need.

 Does your school have a Polar Bear Club?
+Have you had to work with your school division to get permission?
+Need some help starting one?
 Let us know in the comments below!